ChenXiao61/Img_augmentor/README.md

 Augmentor is made available under the terms of the MIT Licence.
 See [`Licence.md`](https://github.com/mdbloice/Augmentor/blob/master/LICENSE.md).

 [1] Checkerboard image obtained from Wikimedia Commons and is in the public domain: <https://commons.wikimedia.org/wiki/File:Checkerboard_pattern.svg>

 [2] Skin lesion image obtained from the ISIC Archive:

 - Image id = 5436e3abbae478396759f0cf
 - Download: <https://isic-archive.com:443/api/v1/image/5436e3abbae478396759f0cf/download>

-You can use `urllib` to obtain the image in order to reproduce the augmented images above:
+You can use `urllib` to obtain the skin lesion image in order to reproduce the augmented images above:

 ```python
 >>> from urllib import urlretrieve